longrunsoul/wordmem-rs/README.md

 When taking words from user, user should only input a single meaning at one time, but different meanings at each time.
 That is, multiple meanings will be taken for the same word as time goes.

-And, while doing the test, user should separate different meanings by "`;`" or "`,`".
+And, while doing the test, user should separate different meanings by "`;`".
 And user should answer all the meanings which are taken util then.

 Additionally, punctuations will be normalized when comparing answers.

 ### DESIGN

 Features:
 - Storage can be synced via email.
 - Security keys should be stored in system keyring.